atachibana/single-instance-widget/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Example code of 'Single Widget'
+Example code of WordPress Single Widget

 == Description ==

-This is message from joyously to WordPress Document Team on 15/Sep/2017:
+On 15/Sep/2017, WordPress Document Team received following message from joyously.

 Before WordPress 2.8, widgets were either single use (you dragged the single instance into a sidebar and it was no longer in the list of available widgets)